2011 Novak Djokovic tennis season: Analysis

-Djokovic's performance improved on all grounds compared to the previous year, especially on his return games, with the efficiency of his second serve return points (overall 58%) leading him to the season best return games won statistics (39%).
 Justin Gimelstob attributed Djokovic's consistency to the improvement in his service game, particularly when it came to his second services, which was just one percent behind of those statistic leaders like Nadal and Federer.
 According to him Djokovic's strength derived from his agility, his backhand and his return of serve, which was the best on the 2011 tour.